yjlo123/runtime-tutorial/raw.md

 prt $x
 ```

-In the above example, we first create a new variable called `x` with an initial value of `5`, then print `x`.
-Now, `x` is an integer.
+In the above example, we firstly create a new variable called `x` with an initial value of `5`, then print `x`.

 Then we set a new value `'abc'`, which is a string, to the variable `x` and print it again.

 ## Data Types

 In Runtime Script, there are only two primitive data types, i.e. integer (`int`) and string (`str`).
-Besides, there are another two advanced data types, `list` and `map`, details about these two data types will be explained in the Data Structure section.
+Besides, there are another two advanced data types, `list` and `map`, and details about these two will be explained in the Data Structure section.

 We can check a variable or value's data type by using the `typ` instruction.
 ```code-block